Vital Tips For Summer Safety: Keeping Our Senior Community Safe This Summer.

-Heat exhaustion, on the other hand, is a milder form of illness which can occur after a few days of exposure to high heat without replenishing fluids.
-Signs include heavy sweating, paleness, muscle cramps, fatigue, weakness, dizziness, headache, nausea and vomiting and fainting.
+Heat exhaustion, on the other hand, is a milder form of illness that can occur after a few days of exposure to high heat without replenishing fluids.
+Signs include heavy sweating, paleness, muscle cramps, fatigue, weakness, dizziness, headache, nausea and vomiting, and fainting.
 Your loved one may have a fast and weak pulse as well as breathing, and the skin may be cool and moist.
-If you see mom or dad experiencing heat exhaustion, make sure they cool off through rest and by drinking cool, nonalcoholic beverages and remain in a cool area.
+If you see mom or dad experiencing heat exhaustion, make sure they cool off through rest and by drinking cool, nonalcoholic beverages and remaining in a cool area.
 Seek medical help if symptoms worsen or persist over an hour.

 HERE ARE 6 VITAL TIPS FOR SUMMER SAFETY